AISC-Steering-LLMs/Steering-LLMs/README.md

 6. add your changes to git ``git add .`` (You can check that the new file/change has been added with ``git status``)
 7. commit your changes ``git commit -m "Added a new file"`` (-m indicates the message that you attach, so we can know what your goal is with the change) (At this point, your change is fully added to git)
 8. push your changes to github server with ``git push --set-upstream origin my-branch`` (You should be able to view the changes on the GitHub website at this point.
 There is a dropdown at top left above the files/folders.)
-9. Periodically run ``git pull`` to download the latest changes from the server to your computer (It is best to run this before step 3, before creating a new branch) (run ``git config pull.rebase true`` to make sure this runs properly)
+9. Periodically run ``git pull origin main`` to download the latest changes from the server to your computer (It is best to run this before step 3, before creating a new branch) (run ``git config pull.rebase true`` to make sure this runs properly)
 10. If GitHub says 'X commits behind main' on your branch, reach out to tech team.
 (You need to checkout your branch and run ``git rebase origin/main`` followed by ``git push --force-with-lease``.
 This can cause issues if done improperly)
 11. Create a pull request (Go to GitHub website, Pull request page at the top.
 Click New pull request.
 Select your branch.
 Click Create pull request) (After this someone from the tech team can add your change to the main of GitHub)
-12. ``git checkout main`` then ``git pull`` to return to the main branch and download any updates, and be ready for any further changes.
+12. ``git checkout main`` then ``git pull origin main`` to return to the main branch and download any updates, and be ready for any further changes.